mansar3/CriblAssessment/README.md

 - This is to verify that for each line in `large_1M_events.log` that it is in either target 1 or 2s' events.log file.

-1. Verify that for each input line their exists only one entry between the two target files.
+2. Verify that for each input line their exists only one entry between the two target files.

 - This is to verify that for each line in `large_1M_events.log' that it is ONLY found in one of the target event.log files.

+3. Verify there is no extra data that exists in target 1 that does not exist in the input file

+  - This is to verify that no extra data exists in target 1 that does not exist in the input file

+4. Verify there is no extra data that exists in target 2 that does not exist in the input file

+  - Same as #3 but for target 2

 #### Ideal Test Case